nicolasroger17/Sudoku-solver/README.md

 The program accepts 3 options:

-d : to display the sudoku in a readable way,
+d : to display the sudoku in a readable way, if not set returns it will output the grid solved with only numbers and
+      carriage returns.<br />
-	if not set returns it will output the grid solved with only numbers and carriage return. i : to give a raw input f : to give a file
+i : to give a raw input<br />
+f : to give a file

 ## Usage